Showing posts with label workshop. Show all posts

 Dolores talked about Steve Jobs.
 Jobs said, "that being creative is just connecting things."

-Delores used an example of James Webb Young’s two key ideas to be creative.
-One was the idea of a new combination and the second was the ability to make combinations.
+Delores used an example of James Webb Young's two key ideas to be creative.
+One was the idea of a new combination, and the second was the ability to make combinations.

-Delores also showed us the works of Norman Rockwell and his idea of collision of two worlds.
+Delores also showed us the works of Norman Rockwell and his idea of the collision of two worlds.

 Amy and Freda were in my group.

-Amy’s told her story and it was a baby doll that could sing happy birthday.
+Amy's told her story, and it was a baby doll that could sing Happy Birthday.

-Freda’s told the story about the bride doll she wanted badly but her family
+Freda told the story about the bride doll she wanted badly, but her family.
+It was very poor and could not afford the doll.

 When Freda would go to town with her family, she would see this bride doll in the store window.

-On Christmas when Freda was in the first grade she was surprised with the bride doll.
+On Christmas, when Freda was in the first grade, she was surprised with the bride doll.

-When Freda was older and married her mom gave birth to a baby girl
+When Freda was older and married, her mom gave birth to a baby girl

 Freda was so excited that she finally had a sister.